Academic expectations

 More time devoted to studying

-Faster paced than high school
+Faster pace than high school

 Each course lasts one semester, which means that midterm and final evaluations arrive quickly, typically in mid-October and mid-December.
 Teachers distribute a course outline on the first day of class, which includes all due dates and deadlines relevant to the course.
 These will likely overlap with other courses, so students will likely have several tests, projects, essays or assignments due the same week or even the same day.
 This will require them to develop the discipline to work consistently throughout the semester, even when nothing is imminently due.

 Students are expected to attend classes, participate in class activities and submit work on time without reminders from their teachers.
 Students have a different schedule each day, with a mix of classes and activities, and they must manage their study time responsibly.
 To increase the likelihood that they stay motivated and complete their courses successfully, students should complete assigned work in preparation for each class and meeting with their teacher.
-The Student Guide section on academic skills provides helpful information in this regard.

 There are no re-writes